Agoric/documentation/main/ertp/api/issuer.md

 Transfer all digital assets from `payment` to a new `payment` and burn the original.
-This allows the owner to be sure no other references to this payment survive, so they are the exclusive owner. `optAmount` is optional.
+This allows the owner to be sure no other references to this payment survive, so they are the exclusive owner.

+`optAmount` is optional.
-If `optAmount` is present, the code insists that `payment`'s balance is equal to `optAmount`, to prevent sending the wrong `payment` and other confusion.
+If `optAmount` is present, `payment`'s balance must be equal to `optAmount`, to prevent sending the wrong `payment` and other confusion.
 If `optAmount` does not equal the balance in the original `payment` then it throws an error.

-If `payment` is a promise for a `payment`, the operation will proceed after the promise resolves.
+If a `payment` is a `promise` for a `payment`, the operation will proceed after the `promise` resolves.
+Since you might also have a `promise` returned, it might take a bit of time for the whole operation to resolve.

 ```js
 const { mint: quatloosMint, issuer: quatloosIssuer } = makeIssuerKit('quatloos');